-2. Prioritise Your To Do list
+2. Prioritize Your To Do list

-After finding out all the important things you need to do in a day, you will need to start prioritising them.
+After finding out all the important things you need to do in a day, you will need to start prioritizing them.
 A common practice is to rank your tasks depending on their urgency and difficulty.
 Tackling the most urgent and difficult tasks first will make the rest of your day go by more easily.